LeonardoDeFaveri/StandardLibrary/README.md

 -string: variable passed as parameter, the string is printed to the screen (Standard Output)

 <hr>
+<b>printLineInt</b>
-printLineInt prints and integer to the screen and creates a new line.
+Prints and integer to the screen and creates a new line.
 Parameters:

 %1: number to print